 How to choose keywords for Apple Search Ads Advanced search

 Keywords are relevant words or terms someone may use when searching for an app like yours on the App Store.
-With Apple Search Ads Advanced, you bid on keywords to trigger and include your ad within relevant App Store search results — so when an App Store customer types in a search query that uses one of your keywords, your ad could appear.
+With Apple Search Ads Advanced search results campaigns, you bid on keywords to trigger and include your ad within relevant App Store search results — so when an App Store customer types in a search query that uses one of your keywords, your ad could appear.

 Apple Search Ads knows a lot about your app and its genre, and will provide a list of keyword recommendations to save you time when you add keywords to a search results ad group.
 You can also add keywords of your own, and Apple Search Ads will suggest a further set of keywords related to the ones you’ve provided.
 To add any of them to your ad group, simply click the plus sign next to them.